Philc90/DataStructurePractice/README.md

 ## Two pointer technique
 - [Floyd's cycle-finding algorithm](https://en.wikipedia.org/wiki/Cycle_detection#Tortoise_and_hare)
 - implementation note: easier to remember/write when fast pointer is checked to be None instead of checking fast.next to be none
-    - e.g. `while fast and fast.next:` instead of `while fast.next and fast.next.next`
+    - e.g. `while fast and fast.next:` instead of `while fast.next and fast.next.next:`

 ## Binary Tree
 - array representation